-More MOBI, fewer problems: here’s how to get EPUB books on your Kindle
+More MOBI, fewer problems: Here's how to get EPUB books on your Kindle

 The MOBI file should be there.
 Now, simply plug in your Kindle to your computer, then copy and paste the MOBI file to your Kindle.

-Another reliable program for converting EPUB files to MOBI is Amazon’s own Kindle Previewer, available as a free download for Windows and Mac OS X. This is an application that allows users to preview how ebooks will look on various Kindle models.
+Another reliable program for converting EPUB files to MOBI is Amazon’s own Kindle Previewer, available as a free download for Windows and Mac OS X. This is an application that allows users to preview the look of ebooks on various Kindle models.
 In order to accurately preview an EPUB file, the Previewer will automatically convert it into MOBI.

 To use Kindle Previewer, download and install it, then select Open book from the main page.